lostjared/PuzzleDrop.Web/README.md

 How to play:

-Move the blocks around and line up in a row the pattern 3,2,1 or 1,2,3 of the same color.
+Move the blocks around and line up in a row the pattern 3,2,1 or 1,2,3 of the same color either horizontal, vertical, or diagonal.
 A flashing block will match any number or color in the pattern 1,2,3 or 3,2,1 Keep clearing blocks and move through the levels
 Try to read level 7.